Installation and SetupInstallation - Each User Installation - Multi-user Language Translations Personalize Your Templates

 Use your Shared Process Design template

 Use your Shared Process Design template (vsmShared.docx) to maximize throughput through your shared resource and to access training for shared process design guidelines and questions

 Most transportation shapes need no explanation.

-Rather than cluttering our standard template with every form of transportation known to man, we make it easy for you to add your own custom shapes.
+Rather than cluttering your standard template with every form of transportation known to mankind, we make it easy for you to add your own custom shapes.

 used in value stream mapping and other types of lean process flow charts